 Closing the deal when others couldn't

-FirePower’s Investment Banking team crafted a story highlighting Versature’s strong growth story, brand, people and processes, then approached more than 200 prospective buyers, and received bids from 4 strategics.
+FirePower’s M&A Advisory team crafted a story highlighting Versature’s strong growth story, brand, people and processes, then approached more than 200 prospective buyers, and received bids from 4 strategics.
 The most compelling offer came from net2phone, a subsidiary of US public company, IDT.

 Under new ownership, and with expanded access to capital, Versature is well-positioned to accelerate its growth trajectory in the Canadian market, and collaborate on initiatives within IDT abroad.